 - Health Care

 - Disability Issues

-What other alternative are there to Special Needs Trusts?
+What other alternative is there to Special Needs Trusts?

-- Passed in 2014 to allow for special bank accounts for individuals with disability
+- Passed in 2014 to allow for special bank accounts for individuals with a disability

 What are the two most common types of special needs trusts?
 (First-party and 3rd-party)

-First-Party funds – (d)(4)(A) trust (referring to its authorizing statute) (i.e., trusts that are funded directly by the person with a disability, which may be subject to Medicaid payback rules) and third party funds (i.e., trusts that are funded by parents, grandparents, guardians or other funding sources that are likely not subject to Medicaid payback rules)
+First-Party funds – (d)(4)(A) trust (referring to its authorizing statute) (i.e., trusts that are funded directly by the person with a disability, which may be subject to Medicaid payback rules) and third-party funds (i.e., trusts that are supported by parents, grandparents, guardians or other funding sources that are likely not subject to Medicaid payback rules)